benoitpas/aoc-2023/README.md

 Part 1: Suprisingly simple !

 Part 2: The main difficulty is understanding the instructions and then find out how to model the data.

+## Day 16

+Part 1: Another grid, another choice on how to store the grid.
+To avoid having to check if the coordinates are out of the grid, I'm going to store the points in a map.
+Also the light beams can get into a 'loop' so the logic needs to keep track of the location/directions which have already been explored.